 India’s cuisine is full of heady spices and fragrant herbs; however, they vary from region to region.
 We can arrange street food tours in Delhi, cooking demonstrations in a Keralan homestay, private thali dinners in remote locations or authentic dining off a banana leaf in Tamil Nadu using your hand in place of cutlery.

 India is a wonderfully immersive introduction to Asia for children of all ages.
 With plenty of wildlife interactions like bathing and painting elephants, to cycling through the countryside and hot air ballooning over Jaipur, to more educational experiences such as animal tracking, visiting orphanages and helping the dhabbawallas distribute lunch boxes in Mumbai.
 October and February half terms work particularly well to coincide with festivals and great weather conditions.

 The best way to navigate the hectic Indian streets or the striking rural landscapes is on foot or by bicycle to absorb the vivid swirling colours, historical sites and awaken your senses.
-We can arrange guided cycling trips in the hilly heights of Ladakh, along the sleepy alleyways of Fort Cochin or through the backstreets of Delhi, Udaipur and Jaipur.
+We can arrange guided cycling trips in the heady heights of Ladakh, along the sleepy alleyways of Fort Cochin or through the backstreets of Delhi, Udaipur and Jaipur.
 There are a number of off the beaten track trails in Northern India that really should not be overlooked and for the more adventurous, no trip is complete without a local Indian train experience by day or night.

 The iconic sites of Agra’s Taj Mahal, Amritsar’s Golden Temple, Jodhpur’s Mehrangarh Fort and Jaipur’s City Palace are just a few of the highlights in India.
 We can gain private access to some of these sites once all the tourists have gone or arrange for you to soar over Amber Fort by hot air balloon at sunrise and explore a Maharaja’s palace with a residential historian.
 It is important not to visit too many temples and forts so that you also have time to understand the modern India as well.